rootstrap/blog/content/How to create an Activity Indicator with SwiftUI - Pablo Malvasio.md

 ### The Basics

-For this tutorial I’ll assume you already have some knowledge about SwiftUI and how the view behaves, or what is a modifier.
+For this tutorial, I’ll assume you already have some knowledge about SwiftUI, how the view behaves, and what is a modifier.

 So, to start, if you don’t have a project to add the spinner, you can create one with SwiftUI as the base framework, or you can just go to your existing project and create a new SwiftUI file to start working.